This post may contain affiliate links, please read our disclosure policy.

 Top Family Outdoor Activities In Mount Dora, Florida

 When you think of things to do in Florida, you normally think beaches and theme parks, but there is so much more.
 So much more!
 When it comes to entertaining the kids, and the whole family, outdoors is by far the best option.
 There is so much available to do outside, especially in Florida.
 In fact, we have Real Florida.
 Real Close Real Florida?
-Yes, located just located only 30-minutes west of Orlando or an hour from Tampa there is the beauty of Lake County.
+Yes, located only 30-minutes west of Orlando or an hour from Tampa there is the beauty of Lake County.
 Lake County is in Central Florida and offers a wide range of outdoor activities for families to enjoy.
 Since we are spending more times outdoors I am always looking for safe adventures, so last week we headed to Mount Dora in Lake County.

 Lake County is The Perfect Distance Away.
 It took us about an hour and a half to get to Mount Dora from Land O Lakes.
 On our way we drove through Tavares, which is America’s Seaplane City, numerous parks, pristine lakes, fishing spots and gorgeous landscape.